jbeaven/sap-api-docs/petstore.md

     gvi_code type /blck/pet_int,
     gvs_msg  type /blck/pet_string.

-*** create variables for input and output as needed*   when the the result of the call is HTTP200 we expect type /BLCK/PET_INT_MT
+*** create variables for input and output as needed
-    data gr_http200 type /BLCK/PET_INT_MT.
+*   when the result of the call is HTTP200 we expect type /BLCK/PET_INT_MT data gr_http200 type /BLCK/PET_INT_MT.